- What Is the Coronavirus and How Does it Spread?

 Yes, if you are suspected or tested positive for the COVID-19 coronavirus infection during pregnancy or when your baby is born, your baby too will be tested for the same at the time of birth.

-As no vaccine has been developed for the COVID-19 coronavirus yet, the best thing a pregnant woman can do to protect herself from this infection is maintain hygiene, eat healthy to strengthen her immune system, practice social distancing, and worry less.
+As no vaccine has been developed for the COVID-19 coronavirus yet, the best thing a pregnant woman can do to protect herself from this infection is maintain hygiene, eat healthy and strengthen the immune system, practice social distancing, and worry less.
 We understand that being pregnant during the outbreak of the coronavirus can make you anxious, but taking good care of yourself and staying indoors, especially during the coronavirus outbreak can help prevent this infection and increase your chances of a healthier pregnancy.